openwi-re/editions/004/edition.md

 Chris Graythen / Getty

 ### As You Already Know
 The GOP keeps trying to get a healthcare bill passed, but [people are seeing through it](https://www.nytimes.com/2017/07/15/health/senate-health-care-obamacare.html).
 Dissatisfied with Trump's international leadership, many governers are taking matters [into their own hands](https://www.nytimes.com/2017/07/15/us/trump-governors-diplomatic-missions.html).
 Donald Trump Jr tweeted out possibly incriminating [evidence of collusion](https://twitter.com/DonaldJTrumpJr/status/884789418455953413).
 And he didn't forget [page 4](https://twitter.com/DonaldJTrumpJr/status/884789839522140166).
+A [fire](https://www.theatlantic.com/news/archive/2017/07/honolulu-fire/533796/) broke out in a Honolulu high-rise without sprinklers.
 Pressure is [mounting](https://theintercept.com/2017/07/12/as-momentum-grows-to-remove-brazils-president-new-pressure-campaign-sparks-rage/) to remove Brazil's president.
 Maryam Mirzakhani, the first woman to win the maths' Fields Medal, has [died](http://www.bbc.com/news/science-environment-40617094).

 ### The Ideas

-[What’s Broken—and What’s Still Working—in American Politics](https://www.theatlantic.com/politics/archive/2017/07/checks-balances/533511/) // Qatar, which provides 25% of the worlds helium, shook up the market after it brought its new plants online.
-A crisis in the country, however, threatens to cut off this supply.
+[What’s Broken—and What’s Still Working—in American Politics](https://www.theatlantic.com/politics/archive/2017/07/checks-balances/533511/) // The current state of politics in the United States is not to be admired.
+The fool in the White House is testing its government's checks and balances.
+And the checks and balances have, for the most part, succeeded.

-[North Korea Needs Nukes Because of its Religion](http://foreignpolicy.com/2017/07/07/north-korea-needs-nukes-because-of-its-religion/) // This timely article describes why North Korea can't stop its pursuit of nuclear weapons without sacrificing its national identity.
+[What Goes Up](http://epicmagazine.com/whatgoesup/) // How a daredevil helicopter pilot changed the mainstream media forever.

-[My aging parents smuggle medical marijuana](http://www.salon.com/2017/07/08/my-aging-parents-smuggle-medical-marijuana/) // A narrative-based story about an old couple who, after an unlikely but successful fight against cancer, took an alternative approach to staying alive.
+[Ted Cruz Says His Health Care Plan Protects the Sick.
+That’s Nonsense.](http://www.slate.com/blogs/moneybox/2017/07/14/ted_cruz_claims_his_health_care_plan_protects_sick_americans_nope.html) // It seems that Alternative Facts® have found their way outside of the White House, and have now infiltrated the high levels of the GOP.

 ### The Leaks